superfly/docs/elixir/advanced-guides/sqlite3.html.md

   destination="/mnt/name"
 ```

-Next move remove the release step from the deploy section of your `fly.toml` and add a DATABASE_PATH variable
+Next remove the release step from the deploy section of your `fly.toml` and add a DATABASE_PATH variable:

 ```diff
 [env]